scalameta/metals-sublime/README.md

 - "Not now" disables this prompt for 2 minutes.
 - "Don't show again" disables this prompt forever, use rm -rf .metals/ to re-enable the prompt.
 - Run `lsp toggle server panel` in the command palette to watch the build import progress.
-You can optionally add key binding for this command.
+You can optionally add a key binding for this command.
 - Behind the scenes, Metals uses Bloop to import sbt builds, but you don't need Bloop installed on your machine to run this step.